 Nea Burglund is one of the people I met and just wanted to know more about immediately.
 She is driven and experimental.
 Originally from Finland, in winemaking she wants to respect the traditional process and classical wines found in Bordeaux, but she is also very open to trying something new.
 Her organic and more 'experimental' wines have been a hit.
 In fact, she's all but sold out until the next bottling (run if you want some rose!).
 Which is really impressive for a relatively new winemaker.
 You also need to try her delicious balsamic vinegar.
 And stay at her newly renovated three bedroom gite on property.
 The perfect French countryside escape.
 Nea Burglund is one to watch!

-The hardest part about travel for many of us is finding a tour that will entertain us, along with our children!
-While many of our Bordeaux tours are created with adults in mind, we are seeing the importance of finding ways to include our smaller travelers.
+While many of our Bordeaux tours are created with adults in mind, we are seeing the importance of finding ways to include our smaller travellers.
 Aquitaine Travel Guide is happy to help you plan a trip with your children that can include not only a family friendly food tour, but excursions into the countryside to farms to meet animals and run around in the fresh air!
 Contact us to help plan your trip firstname.lastname@example.org

 Meals at the French court of Catherine included the ancestors of unmissable classics: onion soup, known then as carabaccia, and vegetables with béchamel sauce, salsa colla (it was made using olive oil instead of butter).
 She loved broccoli, peas, artichokes cooked in wine and a classic of the French south west: asparagus!